Stiff-person syndrome: Diagnosis

 SPS is diagnosed by evaluating clinical findings and excluding other conditions.
 No specific laboratory test confirms its presence.
 Due to the rarity and varied symptoms of SPS, most affected by the disease wait several years before they are correctly diagnosed.

 The presence of antibodies against GAD is the best indication of the condition that can be detected by blood and cerebrospinal fluid (CSF) testing.
 Anti-GAD65 is found in about 80% of SPS patients.
-Antithyroid, antiintrinsic factor, antinuclear, anti-RNP, and antigliadin antibodies are also often found in blood tests.
+Antithyroid, anti-intrinsic factor, antinuclear, anti-RNP, and antigliadin antibodies are also often found in blood tests.
 Electromyography demonstrates involuntary motor unit firing in SPS patients.
 It can confirm the SPS diagnosis by noting spasms in distant muscles as a result of subnoxious stimulation of cutaneous or mixed nerves.
 Responsiveness to diazepam helps confirm that the patient has SPS, as this drug decreases stiffness and motor-unit firing.

 The same general criteria are used to diagnose paraneoplastic SPS as for the normal form of the condition.
 Once SPS is diagnosed, poor response to conventional therapies and the presence of cancer indicate that it may be paraneoplastic.
 CT scans are indicated for SPS patients who respond poorly to therapy to determine if cancer is the cause.

 A variety of conditions have similar symptoms to SPS, including myelopathies, dystonias, spinocerebellar degenerations, primary lateral sclerosis, neuromyotonia, and some psychogenic disorders.
 Tetanus, neuroleptic malignant syndrome, malignant hyperpyrexia, chronic spinal interneuronitis, serotonin syndrome, multiple sclerosis, and Parkinson's disease should also be excluded.

 Patients' fears and phobias often incorrectly lead doctors to think their symptoms are psychogenic, and they are sometimes suspected of malingering.
 An average of six years pass after the onset of symptoms before the disease is diagnosed.